IT2GO-Gloria/UnitConvertWeb/README.md

 # Unit Converter Web App

 ### Technologies Used: HTML, CSS, Web Browser
+### NOTE: To use, you will have to change the URL's on each page.
+It is set to run locally on my computer.

 ### This app has the Metric System and the US Customary System for:
 * Fahrenheit to Celsius